 I still remember the days of going to the void deck with a group of cousins to get our gummy bear fix and pop rings, as if we were the baddest-ass bunch of pre-teens you’ll ever come across.

 It somehow feels much more daunting when it comes to your own child, maybe your only child, asking for such freedom.
 Makes us wonder how our parents’ generation did it, or the generation before them where kids basically wreak havoc kampong-style.

 For kids below 10, the smallest journeys are the biggest adventures to them.
-If your neighbourhood playground is within spying distance from your living room window, it's still safer to make sure there is trusted chaperon.
+If your neighbourhood playground is within spying distance from your living room window, it’s still safer to make sure there is a trusted chaperon.
 Keep an eye on your kids and their friends at all times.
 If not, it is best that you grant freedom when they are older.

 “I want to go home from school on my own”

-Oh nerves.
+Oh, nerves.
 This one got me.

 My little baby excitedly asked me if I can stop fetching him from the school bus.
 But, how old is old enough for kids to be going home on their own?

-According to Liat Hughes - author of Raising Kids: The Primary Years, it depends.
+According to Liat Hughes, author of Raising Kids: The Primary Years, it depends.
 It depends on where you live, the environment your kids have to go through during their journey and how sensible they are.